openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 The OP advertises its capabilities with respect to verified Claims in its openid-configuration (see [@!OpenID-Discovery]) using the following new elements:

-`verified_claims_supported`: Boolean value indicating support for `verified_claims`, i.e. the OpenID Connect for Identity Assurance extension.
+`verified_claims_supported`: REQUIRED.
+Boolean value indicating support for `verified_claims`, i.e. the OpenID Connect for Identity Assurance extension.

-`trust_frameworks_supported`: JSON array containing all supported trust frameworks.
+`trust_frameworks_supported`: REQUIRED.
+JSON array containing all supported trust frameworks.

-`evidence_supported`: JSON array containing all types of identity evidence the OP uses.
+`evidence_supported`: REQUIRED.
+JSON array containing all types of identity evidence the OP uses.

-`documents_supported`: JSON array containing all identity documents utilized by the OP for identity verification.
+`documents_supported`: REQUIRED when `evidence_supported` contains "document" or "id_document".
+JSON array containing all identity document types utilized by the OP for identity verification.

-`documents_verification_methods_supported`: JSON array containing the document verification methods the OP supports as defined in (#verification).
+`documents_methods_supported`: OPTIONAL.
+JSON array containing the ID document methods the OP supports (see @!predefined_values).

-`documents_methods_supported`: JSON array containing the ID document methods the OP supports (see @!predefined_values).
+`documents_validation_methods_supported`: OPTIONAL.
+JSON array containing the document validation methods the OP supports (see @!predefined_values).

-`documents_validation_methods_supported`: JSON array containing the document validation methods the OP supports (see @!predefined_values).
+`documents_verification_methods_supported`: OPTIONAL.
+JSON array containing the verification methods the OP supports (see @!predefined_values).

-`documents_verification_methods_supported`: JSON array containing the verification methods the OP supports (see @!predefined_values).
+`electronic_records_supported`: REQUIRED when `evidence_supported` contains "electronic_record".
+JSON array containing all electronic record types the OP supports (see @!predefined_values).

-`claims_in_verified_claims_supported`: JSON array containing all claims supported within `verified_claims`.
+`claims_in_verified_claims_supported`: REQUIRED.
+JSON array containing all claims supported within `verified_claims`.

-`attachments_supported`: JSON array containing all attachment types supported by the OP.
+`attachments_supported`: REQUIRED when OP supports external attachments.
+JSON array containing all attachment types supported by the OP.
 Possible values are `external` and `embedded`.
 If the list is empty, the OP does not support attachments.

-`digest_algorithms_supported`: JSON array containing all supported digest algorithms which can be used as `alg` property within the digest object of external attachments.
+`digest_algorithms_supported`: REQUIRED when OP supports external attachments.
+JSON array containing all supported digest algorithms which can be used as `alg` property within the digest object of external attachments.
 If the OP supports external attachments, at least the algorithm `sha-256` MUST be supported by the OP as well.
 The list of possible digest/hash algorithm names is maintained by IANA in [@!hash_name_registry] (established by [@?RFC6920]).

 This is an example openid-configuration snippet: